 The Company continues to monitor the effects of the COVID-19 pandemic both on a national level as well as regionally and locally and is responding accordingly.
 In addition, we continue to provide frequent communications to clients, employees, and regulators regarding the impact of COVID-19 on our business.
-We have adopted enhanced cleaning practices and other health protocols in our offices, taken measures to significantly restrict non-essential business travel and have practices in place to mandate that employees who may have been exposed to COVID-19, or show any relevant symptoms, self-quarantine.
+We have adopted enhanced cleaning practices and other health protocols in our offices, taken measures to limit business travel and have practices in place to mandate that employees who may have been exposed to COVID-19, or show any relevant symptoms, self-quarantine.
 In early March 2020, the Company executed on its Business Continuity Plan whereby the vast majority of our employees began to work remotely with only "essential" employees reporting to our offices.
 We accomplished this by significantly expanding the use of technology infrastructure that facilitates remote operations.
-Our ability to avoid significant business disruptions is reliant on the continued ability to have the vast majority of employees work remotely.
+Our ability to avoid significant business disruptions is reliant on the continued ability to support our employees that continue to work remotely.
 To date, there have been no significant disruptions to our business or control processes as a result of this dispersion of employees.
-Given the recent surge in COVID-19 cases related to the Omicron variant, many employees from our home office and branch locations are working remotely while employees from select groups are working from office locations given the nature of their responsibilities.
-We anticipate employees returning to offices once the risks associated with the Omicron variant subside while maintaining flexible work arrangements.
-In recent weeks, we have seen increased attendance at the workplace as local regulations have been loosened, hospital visits reduced and a larger portion of the population vaccinated.
+Given the surge in COVID-19 cases related to the Omicron variant and its offspring, some employees from our home office and branch locations continue to work remotely.
+We anticipate more employees returning to offices once the risks associated with the COVID-19 subside while maintaining flexible work arrangements for our employees in keeping with the change in expectations and work habits that have developed during the past two years of the pandemic.
+In recent months, we have seen increased attendance at the workplace as local regulations have been loosened, hospital visits reduced and a larger portion of the population vaccinated.
 There can be no assurance at this time that these improvements will continue and we continue to closely monitor the situation.